PriyaPareek635/Portfolio/README.md

 # Sections

+✔️ Summary

-✔️ Summary and About me
+✔️ About me

 ✔️ Skills